The current eCommerce situation

 7. Omnichannel retail

-Selling on multiple channels is not something new, but integrating both online and offline channels as a way of diversifying sale strategy is definitely a growing eCommerce trend, especially after brick and mortar retail brands realize how hurtful it can be to lose their offline presence due to inevitable reasons.
+Selling on multiple channels is not something new, but integrating both online and offline channels as a way of diversifying sale strategy is definitely a growing eCommerce trend, especially after brick-and-mortar retail brands realize how hurtful it can be to lose their offline presence due to inevitable reasons.
 Omnichannel is a new approach to commerce that not only offers customers multiple options for shopping but also integrates them to deliver a seamless experience across diverse channels for customers.

-Customers might turn their habit to online shopping at the moment, but this is not the end of physical retail.
+Customers might turn their habits to online shopping at the moment, but this is not the end of physical retail.
 Rather than completely replacing the brick-and-mortar store with an online shop, offering both online and offline channels to customers is certainly a useful practice to take advantage of both sale channels and benefit the long-term development of your business growth.

 Omnichannel will be a prevailing eCommerce trend in the retail industry in the upcoming years since this approach focuses on a holistic approach to the overall shopping experience on all channels that your store can offer to customers.